jammorales/grammar-checker-online/README.md

 # grammarcheckeronline
+* About: A web-based grammar checker
-* A website for checking grammar of a piece of text online.
+* Input: String of text
+* Output: String of text underlined where grammar can be improved
 * Available at: https://sites.google.com/view/grammarcheckeronline
 * Powered by grammarly and google sites